-His rookie card is his most valuable card, and in mint condition can still be sold for upwards of $500 at auction.
+His rookie card is his most valuable, and in mint condition can still be sold for upwards of $500 at auction.

-The only concern we have is that since these cards have been out so long that their value has plateaued.
+Our only concern is that since these cards have been out so long, their value has plateaued.
 Regardless, it is unlikely that you will lose value buying these cards.

 - Investment Rating: Safe Buy (4.0 out of 5)

 - Risk / Return Analysis: Low Risk / Low to Medium Return

 - Ownership Disclosure: None